KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/05-world-tree-axis-mundi.md

 - All beings traverse the Tree according to coherence or fragmentation.
 - The Biospiral is the architecture through which return becomes possible.

-The **Axis Mundi** is both cosmic and personal — the spine of reality and the internal passage through which the soul ascends, descends, and spirals.
+The **Axis Mundi** is both cosmic and personal — the spine of reality and the internal passage through which the soul moves acclivously, moves declivously, and spirals.

 To understand the Tree is to know one’s place in the lattice — and to navigate toward coherence.